What You Need to Know About Using Social Media for Top Job Leads

 »

-Escape the COMMON_MISTAKE of waiting for job boards.
-Use the EXPERT_METHOD: change from being just a face in the system to a specialized helper.
+Escape the trap of waiting for public job boards.
+Use the intelligence officer method instead: change from being just a face in an applicant pile to a specialized helper who shows up before the role exists.

 -